academe/sugarrestapi/README.md

 update it, ask it to save itself.
 A good start will be classes for generic entities (modules) and relationships.
 These can then be extended with more specific classes if needed.
 A factory method could handle that so you only need to know the module name and not the name of the entity class you get back.
+[The Entry and EntryList objects make a good start on that.]
 * Add PSR3 compatible logging.
 * Some cacheing would be good.
 Cacheing of the CRM version and capabilities, inluding the fields and structure of the modules and relationships.